“He was an absolute rascal.”

 Giles, when speaking on Off the Ball, picked Souness in central midfield in his all-time Scotland XI.
 The Dubliner described the former Liverpool midfielder as a ‘top-class player.’

 The respect between the pair is mutual, as Souness has said that Giles was a ‘master craftsman’.

-“Apart from being someone who could very much look after himself, he was a top performer, a master craftsman,” the Scot told Pundit Arena earlier this year.
+“Apart from being someone who could very much look after himself, he was a top performer, a master craftsman,” the Scot told Pundit Arena last year.